-Priority Scaffolding office is run from Cambridge, with our teams reaching out across all of the surrounding areas for commercial and domestic scaffolding.
-We regularly work in Cambridge, St Ives, Huntingdon, St Neots, Bury St Edmunds, Mildenhall, Haverhill, Saffron Walden, Ely & Cambridgeshire.
+At Priority Scaffolding, we specialise in scaffolding in Cambridge.
+Our teams reach out across all of the surrounding areas for commercial and domestic scaffolding.
+We regularly work in Cambridge, St Ives, Huntingdon, St Neots, Bury St Edmunds, Mildenhall, Haverhill, Saffron Walden, Ely & Cambridgeshire, therefore covering a large service area.

 We offer all types of scaffolding for hire and a varied range of scaffolding erections including temporary roofs, beaming & scaffolding towers.
-Whether for a domestic home, commercial premises or building site we can cater to your requirements with our usual high level of service and Health & Safety best practice.
+So, whether for a domestic home, commercial premises or building site we can cater to your requirements with our usual high level of service and Health & Safety best practice.
 Our experienced scaffolding erectors pride themselves on being able to get the job done efficiently, safely and in full compliance with current industry legislation.
-Every scaffolder on our team is CISRS registered. and our company carries CHAS accreditation.
+Every scaffolder on our team is CISRS registered.
+Priority Scaffolding carries CHAS accreditation.
 We also maintain excellent working relationships with many well known builders, developers & blue chip companies.
-Our success is built upon our staff who are friendly and courteous at all times.
+Our success is because of our staff who are friendly and courteous at all times.

 Construction Scaffolding Services – You can trust us on the redevelopment of period properties; standard builds or to support a new build.